 - 5% reservation in all poverty alleviation and various developmental schemes with priority to women with benchmark disabilities.

-From point 1 above, we understand that if a differently abled male father wants to rear his child alone, he will not be given support for his livelihood and for the upbringing of his children.
-So, what if a man with disability has a normal able-bodied wife.
+From point 1 above, we understand that if a differently-abled male father wants to rear his child alone, he will not be given support for his livelihood and for the upbringing of his children.
+So, what if a man with a disability has a normal able-bodied wife.
 If the man is the sole breadwinner, as the case in many households even today, how will that family survive?
 Why should that man be forced to sweat it out when another woman may be getting those benefits just for being a woman?